A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Conclusion

 \section{Conclusion}

 In this paper, we introduce a hybrid graph neural network (HybGNN) for depression detection using EEG data.
-Our HybGNN framework incorporates both a common graph neural network (CGNN) branch and an individualized graph neural network (IGNN) branch to identify depression-related patterns while accommodating individual variations.
-Additionally, the IGNN includes a graph pooling and unpooling module (GPUM) to extract individualized hierarchical information.
-Extensive experiments on two public datasets demonstrate that HybGNN achieves state-of-the-art performance.
+Our HybGNN framework integrates both a common graph neural network (CGNN) branch and an individualized graph neural network (IGNN) branch to identify depression-related patterns while accommodating individual variations.
+Additionally, the CB-HIE module combines the features from CGNN and IGNN to extract hierarchical information, enhancing depression detection.
+Extensive experiments and analysis on two datasets confirm the effectiveness of HybGNN.
+Furthermore, HybGNN shows great potential for improving depression detection in other modalities, such as fMRI, and for discovering new biomarkers for depression detection, which we plan to explore in future work.